mclegoman/luminance/ResourcepackGuide/WritingShaderCode.md

 ...
 ```

-then reference it in the post file!
+Then reference it in the post file!

 ```json
 assets/tutorial_shader/post_effect/example_post.json [2]